aidarbek/Nikol/README.md

 Where:

-%SOME FOLDER NAME% - the folder, in which images of the new person are located
+%SOME FOLDER NAME% - the folder, in which images of the new person are located(always must be in the same directory)

 %PERSON's FULL NAME% - full name of the new person.
 (Nicolas Cage, ex)